National Poetry Contest for Social Workers

 • The poem must be an original work by the person entering the contest.

-• The poem must be no more than 15 lines (the title does NOT count as one of the 15) and can be either an existing work or new.
+• The poem must be no more than 15 lines (the title does NOT count as one of the 15).

 • An excerpt from a longer poem will be considered if it can stand alone.